RebootJeff/rebootjeff.github.io/source/_posts/2013-10-06-hackr-diary-week-2.markdown

 categories: ['HackR Diary','Hack Reactor','coding bootcamps']
 ---

-I don't know if [my summary of week #1](blog/2013/09/29/hackr-diary-thoughts-about-week-number-1/) made it clear or not, but my first six days at Hack Reactor were tough, but I didn't exactly struggle with any of the material.
+I don't know if [my summary of week #1](blog/2013/09/29/hackr-diary-thoughts-about-week-number-1/) made it clear or not, but although my first six days at Hack Reactor were tough, I didn't exactly struggle with any of the material.
 This is probably because the pre-course work was [incredibly difficult](/blog/2013/09/22/hackr-diary-pre-course-anticipation/), thereby infusing me with helpful knowledge while also shaping my expectations.

 Well guess what?
 Week 1 was an anomaly.
 It was a week filled with more lectures and less hands-on programming.
 I knew this ahead of time, but week 2 still caught me off guard.
 There was quite a bit more learning with minimal guidance.
 Also, the joys/stresses of pair programming are turned up a few notches as a result of the additional programming time created by reducing the amount of lecture time.